zhex/shop-test/README.md

    ```
    The server will start on `http://localhost:8080` by default.

 ## API Endpoints

 - `GET /products` - Returns a list of products in JSON format
+- `POST /products` - Creates a new product.
+Accepts JSON body:

+## API Testing with request.http

+You can use the `request.http` file (compatible with VS Code REST Client or JetBrains HTTP Client) to quickly test the API endpoints.

+To use:
+1. Open `request.http` in your editor.
+2. Click the "Send Request" button above each request (or use your editor's HTTP client features).

 ## Database
 - Uses SQLite (`products.db` file will be created automatically)